1981 National Camogie League: Final

-Marian Conroy’s accuracy from frees secured the title for Dublin.
-The first goal of the game came in the 37th minute from a fine movement involving Joan Gormley, Marian Conroy and Orla Ní Ríain who sent the ball to the net.
+Marian Conway’s accuracy from frees secured the title for Dublin.
+The first goal of the game came in the 37th minute from a fine movement involving Joanne Gormley, Marian Conway and Orlaith Ni Riain who sent the ball to the net.
 Cork replied in the 45th minute with a goal by Pat Moloney, leaving three points between the sides but despite a concerted effort by the Cork forwards during the last quarter their scoring efforts were repulsed by Yvonne Redmond in the Dublin goal.
 Cork were without their star forward Mary O'Leary.

-Agnes Hourigan wrote in the Irish Press: It was Dublin’s ability to pick off points that ensured victory.
+Agnes Hourigan, president of the Camogie Association, wrote in The Irish Press: It was Dublin’s ability to pick off points that ensured victory.
 Strength at midfield and consistency in defence were the features of the Dublin team.

 Division 2

-The Junior National League, known since 2006 as Division Two, was won by Cavan who defeated Louth by four points to two in the lowest scoring final in the history of the division, In the replay on July 5 at Castlebellingham, Eileen Clarke saved the day for Cavan when she pointed from play to force a 2–4 to 1–7 draw at Cootheill on May 30.
-Cavan had led 2–2 to 0–3 at half time thanks to goals from Bernie O'Callaghan and Ann O'Sullivan.
-Noeleen Brady scored all of Louth’s total of 1–7.
+The Junior National League, known since 2006 as Division Two, was won by Cavan who defeated Louth by four points to two in the lowest scoring final in the history of the division, In the replay on July 5 at Castlebellingham, Ellen Clark saved the day for Cavan when she pointed from play to force a 2–4 to 1–7 draw at Cootheill on May 30.
+Cavan had led 2–2 to 0–3 at half time thanks to goals from Bernie O'Callaghan and Anna O'Sullivan.
+Noele Brady scored all of Louth’s total of 1–7.
 Cavan led 0-4 to nil at half-time in the replay.
-Bernie O'Callaghan scored all of Cavan’s points, while Noeleen Brady scored two Louth points in reply in the second half.
+Bernie O'Callaghan scored all of Cavan’s points, while Noele Brady scored two Louth points in reply in the second half.
 Vivienne Kelly in the Louth goal was player of the match for both draw and replay.
 Louth were reigning Leinster junior champions and had beaten Kildare in the Division 2 semi-final.
 Kildare were 1980 Division 2 finalists and were to become 1981 Leinster junior champions.